vallard/K8sServerless/kubernetes/README.md

 ### 2.3.5 Ingress

 CCP comes installed with an Ingress Controller.
-An ingress controller allows trafic from the outside to be routed into services inside the cluster.
+An ingress controller allows traffic from the outside to be routed into services inside the cluster.
 For example, if we had an app but we wanted one of the directories to be `/blog` we might want traffic coming into the app with the `/blog` directory to get routed to a different application.
 It would look from the outside like the same application but internally it would run on different pods.

-Let's illustrate with an example.
+Let's illustrate it with an example.

 ##### Challenge 2.6: Change the `ngx1` service back into type ClusterIP